Miguel Sano ejected for throwing punch during melee between Tigers and Twins

 McCann did get his glove up in Sano’s face, so there will be a lot to sort out when the league looks at this one again.

+McCann of Sano: "I saw him wag his finger at my pitcher, and as far as I'm concerned, you're not going to do that while I'm catching."

+McCann on contact with Sano: "I'd have to watch the film.
+I honestly don't know."

-That includes an incident earlier in the game where Tigers outfielder JaCoby Jones was forced to leave after being hit in the face by a 90 mph fastball from Twins hurler Justin Haley:
+Earlier in the game, Tigers outfielder JaCoby Jones was forced to leave after being hit in the face by a 90 mph fastball from Twins hurler Justin Haley:

 This hurts every time I watch it.
 Jacoby Jones hit by pitch in the face. #DetroitTigers. #Tigers #HitByPitch pic.twitter.com/0iMeTQv1MR